guittari/3D-Microscopy-Metadata-Standards-3D-MMS/README.md

 python json_schema_test.py
 ```

 This will use the configuration found in `config.yaml`.
 To specify a different input file or category from the command line, use the `-i` or `-c` arguments, respectively, as detailed in the Command Line Options section.
-An example of specifying from the command line for the category `funders` is below.
+An example of specifying from the command line for the category `testing` is below.

 ```
-python json_schema_validator.py -c funders -i funders_test.json
+python json_schema_validator.py -c testing -i testing_test.json
 ```

 ```
 usage: json_schema_test.py [-h] [-i INPUT_FILE_NAME]
-                           [-c {contributors,dataset,funders,image,instrument,publication,record,specimen}]
+                           [-c {projects,collections,experiments,channels}]

 Run the annotators.